RAGi vs Microsoft Copilot — An In-Depth Comparison of Enterprise AI Assistants

 RAGi offers deep customization capabilities.
 Enterprises can adjust the document chunking logic for the knowledge base, modify the AI's response style and format, configure department-level access controls and knowledge scope, and customize the user interface to align with corporate branding.
 This high degree of flexibility allows RAGi to precisely match the unique requirements of different organizations.

-Microsoft Copilot provides customization capabilities through Copilot Studio, enabling enterprises to build custom plugins, configure response rules, and connect external data sources.
-However, Copilot's underlying architecture is relatively fixed, and customization operates primarily at the application layer rather than the infrastructure layer.
-For enterprises with highly specialized requirements, this flexibility may be insufficient.
+Microsoft Copilot provides customization through Copilot Studio, enabling custom plugins, answer rules, and external data connectors.
+However, Copilot's underlying architecture is relatively fixed, limiting customization largely to application layers rather than infrastructure.
+For specialized needs involving low-level architectures, verify feasibility during PoC.

 5. Cost Structure Analysis